MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 As a result, if the calendar tries to compute constraints or dimensions based on a nonexistent superview, we just short-circuit the entire method.
 The short answer here is don't do this.
 If you want the calendar view to be the root view, use a `CKCalendarViewController` instead.

 4. Whenever the calendar view lays out a grid of cells, such as when the selected date changes, it will call `invalidateIntrinsicContentSize` and animate to the appropriate height to fit its content.

+### Known Limitations
+With the adoption of autolayout, `CKCalendarView` should be much more flexible with where it can display.
+For example, 4.x.x didn't support iPad or landscape mode at all.
+5.0.0 makes headway in this area, by scaling cells automatically, and using modern layout technologies.
+With that in mind, if your calendar view is running in landscape mode on an iPhone form-factor, autolayout might do it's job, but `CKCalendarView` proably won't scale 100% correctly yet.

+# Cell States
+## Summary
+In MBCalendarKit 4.x.x and prior, cells had a "state" property defined as an enum type called `CKCalendarMonthCellState`.
+It was intended to serve as a combination of the context that the cell was in (today, selected date, the same month as the selected date, etc) and the cell's highlighted/selected state.
+In MBCalendarKit 5.0.0, this has changed.
+The enum is now called `CKCalendarCellContextIdentifier` and no longer captures cell highlighting or selection semantics.
+This property might not impact your code directly, but if you work with the new `CKCustomCellAppearance` protocol, be aware of this.

+## Before
+Use `CKCalendarMonthCellState` to describe how the cell is being used and if it's highlighted or selected.

+## After
+Use `CKCalendarContextIdentifier` and `UICollectionViewCell`'s `isHighlighted` and `isSelected` properties to get the information you want.

 # CKCalendarViewController and UINavigationController